Jieyaa/SpotifyClone/README.md

 # SpotifyClone
-I have created this responsive Spotify clone (home page) using HTML and CSS
+Created a responsive and visually accurate replica of the Spotify homepage